Trinity Christian College: Adult undergraduate programs

 In 1998 Trinity Christian College opened the TRACS department, now called Adult Undergraduate Programs, to serve the needs of the non-traditional student.
 Adults 23 years of age and older can complete their college degree through this program.

 The Adult Undergraduate Programs are offered in a cohort format, so students begin the program as part of a group (20 maximum) and move through each course together.
 The cohort format encourages friendships and creates a supportive environment.
-Each course in the Adult Programs is accelerated.
-Courses that would normally require 16 weeks to finish are completed in five-, six- or seven-week periods.
-Classes will cover the necessary course material in a shorter time frame, helping students finish their degrees and/or teaching license in less than two years.
-To simplify the process further, courses are held on the same night of the week during the same time period (usually 6 p.m.-10 p.m.) throughout the program.
+Each course is accelerated: courses that would normally require 16 weeks to finish are completed in five, six, or seven-week periods.
+Classes cover the necessary course material in a shorter time frame, helping students finish their degrees and/or teaching license in less than two years.
+Courses are held on the same night of the week during the same time period (usually 6 p.m.–10 p.m.) throughout the program.

 Graduate studies

 In 2012 Trinity Christian College began offering two graduate level programs: a Master of Arts in Special Education and a Master of Arts in Counseling Psychology.

 The Graduate Studies Special Education program is for those who have already completed an undergraduate degree and have a valid teaching license.
 Students attend class just one night a week, on the same evenings throughout the entire program, for 1 ½ years.
 Some courses are blended with online instruction.
-The program is offered at our main campus in Palos Heights, Illinois.
+The program is offered at the main campus in Palos Heights, Illinois.
+This program no longer exists.

 Athletics

 The Trinity Christian athletic teams are called the Trolls.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 1987–88 academic year.
-They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Central Region of the Division I level.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 1987–1988 academic year.
+The teams are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Central Region of the Division I level.

 Trinity Christian competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and volleyball.
 Women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.

-Soccer

 The women's soccer team collected Trinity's first national title by winning the NCCAA National Soccer Tournament in 2005, and returned to the NCCAA national finals in 2007.

+Closure

+On November 4, 2025, Trinity announced it would close after the 2025-2026 academic year.
+The college's board of trustees made this decision after reviewing the college's financial outlook.
+Reasons cited were financial challenges post-COVID, declining enrollment, competition for students, and shifting donor support.